CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "symbol": "[",                   // The item symbol as it appears on the map.
 Must be a Unicode string exactly 1 console cell width.
 "looks_like": "rag",              // hint to tilesets if this item has no tile, use the looks_like tile "description": "Socks.
-Put 'em on your feet.", // Description of the item "ascii_picture": "ascii_socks", // Id of the asci_art used for this item "phase": "solid",                            // (Optional, default = "solid") What phase it is "weight": "350 g",                           // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
+Put 'em on your feet.", // Description of the item "phase": "solid",                            // (Optional, default = "solid") What phase it is "weight": "350 g",                           // Weight, weight in grams, mg and kg can be used - "50 mg", "5 g" or "5 kg".
 For stackable items (ammo, comestibles) this is the weight per charge.
 "volume": "250 ml",                          // Volume, volume in ml and L can be used - "50 ml" or "2 L".
 For stackable items (ammo, comestibles) this is the volume of stack_size charges.